 Where Bunheads really shines is in setting the scene for Hannah and her world.
 Flack brings a professional eye to the story, expertly conjuring the narrow world of a corps dancer that is filled both with grueling monotony and brief moments of wonder found on the stage.

 Bunheads is a moderately entertaining reminder of both the passion andthe commitment that being a professional dancer demands.
 It is easy to admire the glitter and tutus of a ballet.
 This book reminds readers to remember the stamina and strength that makes every ballet look effortless on stage.

 Finally, and perhaps unexpectedly, Bunheads is a beautiful example of the bravery it takes to dedicate years to a specific plan only to choose a completely different path leading into uncharted territory.
 A must read for ballet enthusiasts, athletes, and anyone trying to strike out on their own–even if they don’t know exactly where they will be striking just yet.

-Possible Pairings: So Much Closer by Susane Colasanti, Pointe by Brandy Colbert, Until We Break by Matthew Dawkins, The Year My Sister Got Lucky by Aimee Friedman, Everywhere You Want to Be by Christina June, Virtuosity by Jessica Martinez, Lola and the Boy Next Door by Stephanie Perkins, The Secret Sisterhood of Heartbreakers by Lynn Weingarten, Starry Nights by Daisy Whitney, Absolutely Maybe by Lisa Yee
+Possible Pairings: Tumbling by Caela Carter, So Much Closer by Susane Colasanti, Pointe by Brandy Colbert, Until We Break by Matthew Dawkins, The Year My Sister Got Lucky by Aimee Friedman, Everywhere You Want to Be by Christina June, Virtuosity by Jessica Martinez, Lola and the Boy Next Door by Stephanie Perkins, The Secret Sisterhood of Heartbreakers by Lynn Weingarten, Starry Nights by Daisy Whitney, Absolutely Maybe by Lisa Yee